 Cook time: How long you'll need to cook this will depend on how small you cut your apples, how firm your apples are, and how chunky or smooth you like your applesauce.

-In addition, this applesauce keeps beautifully in the refrigerator for several days, and also freezes great (so you may want to make a couple extra batches when fall's beautiful apples are at their delicious best).
+In addition, the finished applesauce keeps beautifully in the refrigerator for several days, and also freezes great (so you may want to make a couple extra batches when fall's beautiful apples are at their delicious best).